William L. Monson: Files perjury charges

 Monson also filed a lawsuit claiming that Thaksin lied to a civil court during a trial on July 22, 1996, and demanded 6 billion baht in compensation.
 In September 2006, the court ruled that Monson had failed to bring Thaksin to court within the statute of limitations after filing the lawsuit.
 Monson defended his case by noting that "We never got to argue or look at the facts of the case.
 We lost this round based on a legal technicality."
 A second charge of perjury against Thaksin was also dismissed.
 Both cases are on appeal.
 Monson has won a civil case over ownership of equipment in two lower courts and are awaiting a Supreme Court decision following resolution of the criminal charges against Thaksin et al.

 In addition Monson has filed a complaint with the Special Investigator looking into contracts involving MCOT and IBC.

 Bank of Thailand conflict

 In February 2007, Thaksin's wife requested that the Bank of Thailand allow her to transfer 400 million baht to the United Kingdom so that she could purchase a house.
-The central bank originally had no objection to the transfer, until Monson sent a latter to the central bank Governor.
+The central bank originally had no objection to the transfer, until Monson sent a letter to the central bank Governor.
 He claimed that the money transfer would jeopardise his legal cases against Thaksin, and threatened to hold the bank responsible for any damages he might incur.
 The Bank of Thailand then agreed to not permit the transfer.